itom-project/plugins/IDSuEye/docs/IDSuEyeCamera.rst

 * itom setup 3.2.1: This plugin has been compiled using the uEye SDK 4.91.0
 * itom setup 4.0.0: This plugin has been compiled using the uEye SDK 4.93.0
 * itom setup 4.1.0: This plugin has been compiled using the uEye SDK 4.93.0
+* itom setup 4.3.0: This plugin has been compiled using the uEye SDK 4.96.1